🔍 공개 퀴즈 검색

 Diaphragm is:

-1. Muscle below lungs for breathing ✓
+1. Muscle for breathing ✓

 2. Bone protecting lungs